yuxinshen97/RA_Coding_Test/docs/task2_data_summary.md

 | `a00300` | 765,904.35 | 907.00 | 6,926,703.64 | 0 | 1,287,790,267 | 569,836 |
 | `a00600` | 700,767.53 | 1,119.00 | 7,692,406.53 | 0 | 1,082,440,596 | 569,836 |

 **Note:** Monetary variables are measured in thousand dollars.
-The sample is a ZIP-year panel covering the 50 U.S. states from 2004 to 2022.
-Washington, D.C. and state aggregate ZIP records coded as `00000` are excluded.
+The sample covers the 50 U.S. states only.
+Washington, D.C. and aggregate ZIP records coded as `00000` are excluded.

 ## Final Output Files